 - Student workers.
 Student workers can count toward your business’s payroll costs, unless you’re an institution of higher education or their employment was part of the Federal Work-Study Program or a similar state program.

 - Lender affiliations.
 Directors and equity shareholders with less than a 30% stake in a PPP lender can qualify for a Paycheck Protection Loan with that lender.
 But officers and key employees of the PPP lender who own a PPP-eligible business must apply through a different lender.

 How much can I borrow?

-Technically, Paycheck Protection Loans run as high as $10 million, but the maximum you can borrow is one month of eligible payroll costs multiplied by 2.5 — according to the SBA as of April 14, 2020.
+Technically, Paycheck Protection Loans run as high as $10 million, but the maximum you can borrow is one month of eligible payroll costs multiplied by 2.5.

 To learn more about how much you can borrow, read our guide to calculating average monthly payroll costs.
 We’ve even included a calculator based on the SBA’s formula to make the process even easier.
 But it’s up to the borrower to accurately calculate the loan amount, so you’ll need to back up your calculation with relevant tax and payroll documents.

 Calculating your average monthly payroll costs is a little different if you’re self-employed, an independent contractor or a sole proprietor.
 Read our guide to applying for a PPP loan as a self-employed borrower for a step-by-step process.